In this lab you will explore page tables and modify them to speed up certain system calls and to detect which pages have been accessed.

 10. Explain how the expression defining the macro MAXVA relates the the format of the VA.

-The file user/ulib.c contains a user library function ugetpid, which is called from the function ugetpid_test in user/pgtbltest.c.
+The file user/ulib.c contains a user library function ugetpid(), which is called from the function ugetpid_test in user/pgtbltest.c.
+The function is already present in user/ulib.c.
+The code is shown here for easy study.

-There are several things that need to be done over the lifecycle of a new page, which must be deallocated as well as allocated..
+There are several things that need to be done over the lifecycle of a new page, which must be deallocated as well as allocated.
 For inspiration, understand the trapframe handling in kernel/proc.c.
 Search for trapframe to get yourself going.
+You will discover that the struct proc has a member trapframe.

 11. The above blue box with this problem's specification states that ugetpid() has been provided on the userspace side.
 Where is ugetpid() located and how is is included in the executable test program pgtbltest?
 Explain how it works.